How to Litter Train a Kitten

 Prepare the pan properly

 Fill the box with two to three inches of litter.
 (You can up it to four inches when she’s fully grown, if she proves to be a deep scratcher).
 Then, advises Dr. Simms, gently place her in the box and move her paw (or your finger) in the litter to demonstrate digging.
 This should give her the right idea.
+And if you hate cleaning up the cat poop, get yourself one of these these self-cleaning litter boxes that do the dirty work for you.

 Keep your kitten contained at first